LC-Linkous/tinySA_python/README.md

 ### Serial Message Return Format

 This library returns strings as cleaned bytearrays.
-The command and first `\r\n` pair are removed from the front, and the `ch>` is removed from the en of thetinySA serial return.
+The command and first `\r\n` pair are removed from the front, and the `ch>` is removed from the end of the tinySA serial return.

 The original message format: